Consumer Warning - Caffeinated Energy Drinks Can Kill You!

 The Scientific Community is finally conducting studies on the dangers of these drinks.
 Once such study called "Caffeinated Energy Drinks-A Growing Problem"

-Goldberg Finnegan, LLC is investigating claims and lawsuits against the manufacturers of these caffeinated energy drinks such as Monster and Red Bull in circumstances where they cause injuries.
+The energy drink lawyers at Goldberg Finnegan, LLC is investigating claims and lawsuits against the manufacturers of these caffeinated energy drinks such as Monster and Red Bull in circumstances where they cause injuries.
 We believe that the corporate manufacturers are negligently marketing these energy drinks to children and adults and are not providing proper warnings on the products of known dangers.
-For more information call us at 888-213-8140.
+For more information call a personal injury attorney from our law firm at (888) 213-8140.